Desh (film)

 Desh is a 2002 Bengali film directed by Raja Sen. The film is based on a story written by Prafulla Roy.
 It is written against the backdrop of arms trafficking in North Bengal.

+Plot

+Suprabha Chowdhury is preparing to move to the United States to live with her son, Anjan, when a young woman named Shanti shows up and asks for shelter because she uncovered an arms trafficking ring and fears her life is in danger.
+Suprabha cancels her trip and stays to help Shanti.